Expat & Lifestyle

 Different countries apply different criteria to determine whether you’re a tax resident — and some use multiple tests at once.
 Understanding how these rules interact is critical for planning your residency, timing your moves, and avoiding surprise tax bills.

-When two countries claim you as a tax resident, tax treaties apply a sequence of tie-breakers to determine which country has primary taxing rights:
+OECD Tie-Breaker Rules: When two countries claim you as a tax resident, tax treaties apply a sequence of tie-breakers to determine which country has primary taxing rights;

 • Permanent home